 COLUMBUS, Ind. - Community members who need their taxes done can sign up for free tax filing through United Way Bartholomew County’s "My Free Taxes" program.

-The program offers free tax filings to qualified Bartholomew County residents who make $70,000 or less.
+Free tax filings are offered to qualified Bartholomew County residents who make $70,000 or less.
 IRS-certified volunteers provide confidential and secure basic income tax return preparation with electronic filing.

 Income tax assistance appointments will be conducted through mid-April at the Doug Otto United Way Center.
-Reservations for a tax appointment will be taken on a first-come, first-served basis.
+Reservations will be taken on a first-come, first-served basis.

 In 2025, the Volunteer Tax Assistance program put more than $1M back into the local economy by securing tax refunds and saving residents their filing fees.

-Individuals who want to file for free online can go to myfreeaxes.com.
+Individuals who want to file for free online tax help can go to myfreeaxes.com.

 For more information, go here or visit www.uwbarthco.org and click “Your Impact” and “Tax Assistance.”